 Kananaskis County, Calgary

-Santa Claus and The Green tongue are among the bests breaks on the Kananaskis river to catch waves in April.
+Santa Claus and The Green tongue are one of the bests spots on the Kananaskis river to catch waves in April.
 The Green Tongue is easier to access as well as safer for beginners and those wishing to test the waters, whereas Santa Claus is for the more advanced surfer.

 You’re going to have to check the forecast before you go surfing anywhere on Lake Superior—waves can reach up to twelve feet high and can grow even higher if there are storms!
 Weather aside, the north shore is an ideal spot to catch some waves on Lake Superior in early spring!